uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Subscribe to channels: should also be possible outside of a maintenance window?
-  * Pro:
-    * Some actions can only be prepared when the system has the correct channel assignment.
-    * Pre download of packages will only succeed when the correct channels are assigned.
-  * Con:
-    * we change the repository file on the system

-- oscap scan: possible outside of maintenance windows?

 - Adding a Maintenance Schedule to a system: what should happen with existing scheduled action?
 They may be scheduled outside of the defined maintenance windows.
 It could be actions scheduled for multiple systems.
 Re-scheduling might not be the right option here.
 Maybe we do not allow it?